louiswicker/pyMRMS/README.md

 ### Who do I talk to? ###

 * Repo owner or admin
-Use at your own risk - I might answer questions if I have time.
+Use at your own risk.
+I may or may not have time to answer questions.
 Louis.Wicker@noaa.gov
 * Other community or team contact